nus-cs2103-AY2122S1/ip/docs/README.md

 title: User Guide
 ---

-Duke is a personal task manager in the form of a chatbot.
+FakeApp is a personal task manager in the form of a chatbot.
 He can help you track your To-dos, events, and deadlines
 ![Duke Screenshot](./Ui.png)

 * Table of Contents